 Camelot, which would star Richard Burton, Julie Andrews, Robert Goulet and Roddy McDowall.

-Adrian suddenly died of a heart attack.
-Even though she remained with the show, it closed before
+suddenly died of a heart attack.
+Even though she remained with the show, it closed before ever

-He had been friends with the Adrians and helped both Janet and Robin recover from their grief
+had been friends with the Adrians and helped both Janet and Robin recover from their grief over

-over Adrian's sudden death.
-They divided their time between their working ranch in Palm
+Adrian's sudden death.
+They divided their time between their working ranch in Palm Springs and

 The night of March 29, 1978, the Academy of Motion Picture Arts and Sciences celebrated its 50th